onflow/flow-go/consensus/hotstuff/cruisectl/README.md

 ```
 ---

-For further details about

-- the statistical model of the view duration, see [ID controller for ``block-rate-delay``](https://www.notion.so/ID-controller-for-block-rate-delay-cc9c2d9785ac4708a37bb952557b5ef4?pvs=21)
-- the simulation and controller tuning, see  [flow-internal/analyses/pacemaker_timing/2023-05_Blocktime_PID-controller](https://github.com/dapperlabs/flow-internal/tree/master/analyses/pacemaker_timing/2023-05_Blocktime_PID-controller) → [controller_tuning_v01.py](https://github.com/dapperlabs/flow-internal/blob/master/analyses/pacemaker_timing/2023-05_Blocktime_PID-controller/controller_tuning_v01.py)

 ### Limits of authority

 In general, there is no bound on the output of the controller output $u$.
 However, it is important to limit the controller’s influence to keep $u$ within a sensible range.

 - upper bound on view duration $\widehat{\tau}[v]$ that we allow the controller to set:

-  The current timeout threshold is set to 2.5s.
-Therefore, the largest view duration we want to allow the  controller to set is 1.6s.
+  The current timeout threshold is set to 1045ms and the largest view duration we want to allow the controller to set is $\tau_\textrm{max}$ = 910ms.
-  Thereby, approx. 900ms remain for message propagation, voting and constructing the child block, which will prevent the controller to drive the node into timeout with high probability.
+  Thereby, we have a buffer $\beta$ = 135ms remaining for message propagation and the replicas validating the proposal for view $v$.

+  Note the subtle but important aspect: the leader for view

 - lower bound on the view duration: